CANopenNode/CANopenNode/MISRA.md

 The CANopenNode files conform to the [MISRA C:2012](https://www.misra.org.uk) guidelines, with some noted exceptions.
 Compliance is checked with [PC Lint Plus](https://pclintplus.com/).

+A recommendation for MISRA: memory allocation and deallocation functions should not be used.
+You must define the macro CO_USE_GLOBALS in your driver configuration.

 ## Configuration Inhibits Control